 Industry-wide fluctuations in the computer marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
 A large portion of our Computing and Graphics revenue is focused on the consumer desktop PC and notebook segments, which have in the past experienced a decline driven by, among other factors, the adoption of smaller and other form factors, increased competition and changes in replacement cycles.
-The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation\4, Sony PlayStation\4 Pro, Microsoft\ Xbox OneTM S and Microsoft\ Xbox OneTM X game console systems worldwide.
-In addition, the GPU market has seen elevated demand due to the application of GPU products to cryptocurrency mining.
-For example, our GPU revenue has been driven in part due to an increased interest in cryptocurrency mining.
-The cryptocurrency market is unstable and demand could change quickly.
+The success of our semi-custom SoC products is dependent on securing customers for our semi-custom design pipeline and consumer market conditions, including the success of the Sony PlayStation\4, Sony PlayStation\4 Pro, Microsoft\ Xbox OneTM X box OneTM X game console systems worldwide.
+In addition, the GPU market has at times seen elevated demand due to the application of GPU products to cryptocurrency mining.
+For example, our GPU revenue has been affected in part by the volatility of the cryptocurrency mining market.
+Demand for cryptocurrency could change quickly.
 For example, China and South Korea have recently instituted restrictions on cryptocurrency trading.
 If we are unable to manage the risks related to a decrease in the demand for cryptocurrency mining, our GPU business could be materially adversely affected.